Brotenko/QualityQuest/Docs/Technical Specifications/docs/use-case-diagramme.md

 ### Start Application
 ![Start Application](diagrams/UseCase/Moderator_Client_A.svg)

-The moderator is responsible for starting the application.
-While starting the game an intro is shown.
-From the main menu the moderator can change settings or close the application directly.
-The moderator can establish a connection to the server to play the game with online polling or the moderator can start the game in Offline-Mode.
+To start the game the moderator client has to be launched by the moderator first.
+During the start of the application a flash screen with the NewTec logo is shown after which the main menu is loaded.
+In the main menu, a connection to the server must first be established before the game can begin.
+If a connection has been established the game can be started in the main menu.
+In the main menu you can also set options like volume, resolution and language.

 ### Play Game